66 Models

 The Camera

-Camera 1 is the earliest in my database.
-It has gold trim control wheels, 75 mm Lumaxar lenses, bent strap locking lever, early nameplate shape and MX shutter.
-Cameras 2 and 3 are two earlyish examples with moulded locking levers, the first with 80 mm Lumaxars and gold trim control wheels (also found with the later control wheels) and the second with early Yashinons with black leatherette insert control wheels, say late 1957 to 1959.
+Camera 1, serial number 57406, is the 2nd earliest production camera in my database but is identical to the earliest (pictured further below, serial number 57243).
+It has gold trim control wheels, 75 mm Lumaxar lenses, bent strap locking lever, early nameplate shape and Copal MX shutter.
+Cameras 2 and 3 are two earlyish examples with Copal MXV shutters already, moulded locking levers, the first with 80 mm Lumaxars and gold trim control wheels (also found with the later next type control wheels) and the second with early Yashinons with black leatherette insert control wheels, say late 1957 for the first to 1959 for the second.
 Cameras 4 and 5 represent middle age (late 1959 to around 1965) with first black radial control wheels and then the dull silver.
 Camera 6 is mature age with the late hood logo and shiny control wheels, starting from about 1966.
 This example is from 1969 from just before when f/2.8 viewing lenses were introduced (around 1970).
 The last Mats with f/2.8 viewing lenses also received black plastic locking knobs, courtesy of the Yashica Mat-124G, and a textured nameplate (see the Yashica 635 model).
-Some sources claim production ended in 1971 but by my serial number analysis, it seems to have been March 1973.
+Some sources claim production ended in 1971 but serial numbers indicate around March 1973.

 (Camera image courtesy of Göran Årelind, top nameplate image courtesy of Sandu Baciu)

-Note the style of the camera's nameplate with the more pronounced top and bottom curves and longer tail on the “Y”.
-The top nameplate on the right belongs to an example with 75 mm Lumaxars and MXV shutter already.
-This probably changed to the later type with the introduction of Lumaxar 80 mm lenses but still with gold trim on the control wheels.
-Below it is the revised shape already found on a Yashica-Mat with 80 mm Lumaxar lenses and black leatherette control wheel inserts.
+Note the style of the camera's nameplate with the more pronounced top and bottom curves, more pinched if you like, and longer tail on the “Y”.
+The top nameplate on the right, identical to the camera's on the left, belongs to an example with 75 mm Lumaxars and MXV shutter already.
+This changed to the later type, bottom right, with the introduction of Lumaxar 80 mm lenses at around camera 642xx, i.e. only about 7,000 cameras from the beginning (middle of 1957), but there was a short transition period with the lenses, and hence nameplates, where it could be either, and also with the early Lumaxar 80s which themselves could have either nameplate style.
+The lens transition was complete by 655xx, the nameplate transition by 671xx.

 (Click on camera to view larger image)